argoproj/argo-workflows/docs/retries.md

 - `lastRetry.exitCode`: The exit code of the last retry, or "-1" if not available
 - `lastRetry.status`: The phase of the last retry: Error, Failed
 - `lastRetry.duration`: The duration of the last retry, in seconds
+- `lastRetry.message`: The message output from the last retry (available from version 3.5)

 If `expression` evaluates to false, the step will not be retried.